Have you ever thought about becoming a maths tutor, teaching the guitar, or offering a language course?

 But where to find them?

-There are lots of different ways to get your name out there, and we recommend that you use all of them to cover every base and gain more clients.
+There are lots of different ways to get your name out there, and we recommend that you use all of them to cover every base and gain the interest of as many clients as possible.

 Going away for a few weeks and want to keep in touch with your students?
 Why not improve your accessibility and become an online tutor?